 The hypophyseal portal system acts to transport hypothalamic "releasing" hormones to the anterior lobe of the pituitary gland (adenohypophysis).
-Hypothalamic hormones are synthesised by the hypothalamus and act to control the secretion of hormones, such as thyroid-stimulating hormone and adrenocorticotropic hormone, produced by endocrine cells of the adenohypophysis.
+Hypothalamic hormones are synthesized by the hypothalamus and act to control the secretion of hormones, such as thyroid-stimulating hormone and adrenocorticotropic hormone, produced by endocrine cells of the adenohypophysis.
 This is why the hypothalamus is colloquially referred to as the master of the master, as it both produces hormones itself and also controls the production and release of hormones from the pituitary gland.

 To learn more about this tiny but very important part of the brain, dive into this study material.